 In another study, a team from the U.S. Forest Service, led by Geoffrey Donovan, set out to see what effect the loss of trees due to the emerald ash borer was having, if any, on human health.
 (The emerald ash borer is a boring beetle which invaded the U.S. in 2002, leaving in its wake devastating effects to trees in 15 states throughout the south and Midwest.)

 The researchers examined mortality data from 1,296 counties where ash borers are present.

 After adjusting their findings for demographic variables, like income and education, the team discovered a startling association: fewer trees aligned with more human deaths.

-  Page 2 of 2 - So literally, if trees die, we die.
+So literally, if trees die, we die.

 It is not overstating things to say you can literally help save lives by planting trees.

 Wow, now that is quite a concept!
 Besides, kids need more trees to climb!